South Shields Grammar-Technical School for Boys

 22 Jul 1955 WT Lucas retires

-Sept 1955 Headmaster: WE Egner takes up his appointment
+Sept 1955 Headmaster: Mr William Edward Egner takes up his appointment

 13 Aug 1958 Shields Gazette report on Fenwick, with commemorative plaque in main corridor of the school.